 The following criteria are used to credit measures that may reduce fire frequency:

-f there is a combustible control system supported by frequent surveillance patrols (at least once per shift) that would preclude transients from a fire area.
+If there is a combustible control system supported by frequent surveillance patrols (at least once per shift) that would preclude transients from a fire area, assign the low likelihood rating FIF for transient fires from Table A4.1 to the fire area and postulate the TCCL HRR profile in the analysis of transient fire scenarios.
 It is expected that a review of surveillance reports would be performed to identify any cases of improperly stored combustibles.
-If surveillance reports indicating improperly stored materials during the finding exposure period are found, then the retained.
+If surveillance reports indicating improperly stored materials during the finding exposure period are found, then the unadjusted likelihood rating FIF is retained and a generic HRR profile is to be postulated.

-f it can be shown that no hot work has been performed in the area during the exposure period associated with the finding.
-This could if hot work has been precluded , or if by normal practice hot work is explicitly prohibited during normal plant operations.
+If hot work is improbable in the fire area under review and it can be shown that no hot work has been performed in the area during the exposure period associated with the finding, the hot work fire frequency can be set to zero by applying an AF = 0.0.
+This could occur if hot work has been precluded by a compensatory measure, or if by normal practice hot work is explicitly prohibited during normal plant operations.
 It is expected that hot work permits would be reviewed to confirm that no hot work occurred.

 Note that a zero fire frequency overall is not permitted for any location.
-The minimum fire frequency that can be assumed in a given location is .0E-6, which is the lowest per unit fire frequency in Table A4.1 of Attachment 4 to Appendix F. Consequently, the full credit for CMs cannot be taken in transient-free zones where no other ignition sources are present, for example.
+The minimum fire frequency that can be assumed in a given location is 7.0E-6, which is the lowest per unit fire frequency in Table A4.1 of Attachment 4 to Appendix F. Consequently, the full credit for CMs cannot be taken in transient-free zones where no other ignition sources are present, for example.

-05.02.04.04 Step 2.4.4:
+05.02.04.04 Step 2.4.4: Critical Area Adjustment Factors